UWarbs/Sports-League-App/README.md

 An admin user will be able to use the 'game' form to add games that have been played which will update standings and individual player stats.

-##It is in the very early stages right now.
-A web app to help you see how different habits, behaviors and external factors affect you.

 ## Development

 Backend                                         |Front-end                              |Testing  | Development tools